Important Information for Coaches

 Be a good role model, please!

 We have many young referees, on whom we as a league and as players depend.
 Referees are a required part of a soccer game.
 Over the years, many young referees quit after one season because of how they were treated by coaches and parents.
 THIS IS NOT ACCEPTABLE!
 The league will stand behind the referees and support them, even if they make a mistake.
-Remember, most of them are young, and all of them are learning continuously.
+Remember, most of them are young and all of them are learning continuously.
 Giving them a hard time will not make this easier.
 If anything, support them and help them to become better referees.
 Respect them for what they do.

-Inclement Weather/Field Condition:
+Inclement Weather/Field Conditions:

 Player's Equipment: